aditisinghh17/PubEvalAI/README.md

  3. Perfromance meaurement:  Measuring the performance and of conversational AI solutions can be difficult.
  4. Data Privacy and Security Concerns: Ensuring compliance with data protection regulations and securing sensitive information is critical.

-PubEvalAI addresses these challenges by providing a structured evaluation framework that focuses on key metrics to assess conversational AI solutions effectively.

-PubEvalAI addresses these challenges by providing a structured evaluation framework that focuses on key metrics to assess conversational AI solutions effectively.
+## PubEvalAI addresses these challenges by providing a structured evaluation framework that focuses on key metrics to assess conversational AI solutions effectively.

 Evaluation Metrics
 Cost per Query: Measures the cost associated with each interaction to ensure cost-effectiveness.